Getting Windows Ready Stuck [SOLVED]

 It’s hard to address this issue, though, since you’re unable to reach your system and perform troubleshooting.
 Here are some workarounds you can try out below.

 After some time, you should hard shut down your PC.
-(Keep in mind that this isn’t as dangerous as some would say.)
-The procedure may be finished after a while, but the screen will remain in the idle state.
+Keep in mind that this isn’t as dangerous as some would say.
+The procedure may be finished after a while, but the screen will remain in an idle state.

-In the end, a clean reinstallation should get you going.
+A clean reinstallation should get you going and fix the Getting Windows Ready stuck issue.
 Make sure you back up sensitive data from the system partition and have your license key ready because otherwise, you’ll be in a lot of trouble.